roncterry/install_lab_env/README.md

 This is the network that the virtual BMC devices will be created on.

 This should be a single network and the name should match the name of one of the network listed in LIBVIRT_NETWORK_LIST or BRIDGE_LIST.
-If it is a Libvirt network then it mst match the name of the brige created by the Libvirt network.
+If it is a Libvirt network then it mst match the name of the bridge created by the Libvirt network.

 **VIRTUAL_BMC_LIST**

-This is a space delimited list of comma delimitied lists where each of the comma delimited lists describe a virtual BMC that should be created.
+This is a space delimited list of comma delimited lists where each of the comma delimited lists describe a virtual BMC that should be created.

 **LIBVIRT_POOL_LIST**